 Bring a pot of salted water to a boil.
 Add pasta and cook, stirring, until al dente.

 Using tongs and/or a strainer, transfer pasta to skillet with crisped guanciale and its fat; be sure not to drain boiling pasta water.
-Add remaining 1 tablespoon olive oil (15mL) to pasta and stir to combine.
+Add remaining 1 tablespoon (15ml) olive oil to pasta and stir to combine; let cool slightly.
 Scrape pasta, pork, and all the fat into the egg mixture.
-Measure 1/2 cup of pasta cooking water (120mL) and add to pasta and egg mixture.
+Measure 1/2 cup (120ml) pasta-cooking water and add to pasta and egg mixture.
 Stir well to combine.

 Set mixing bowl over pot of boiling pasta water (make sure bottom of bowl does not touch the water) and cook, stirring quickly with tongs, until sauce thickens to a creamy, silky consistency and leaves trails as you stir.
 Remove from heat, season with salt if needed, and divide into bowls.
 Serve right away, topping with more grated cheese and freshly ground pepper as desired.